 Mixing different species of birds in an aviary is incredibly popular for many reasons.
 Some want to create an aesthetically pleasing mix of different colors, others try to create region-themed “habitat aviaries”, while others simply don’t have enough space to house all their young birds prior to sale.

-Housing parrots and finches in the same aviary is certainly achievable, but it should only be attempted with certain species with a great deal of care taken to minimize the risks.
+Housing parrots and finches in the same aviary is certainly achievable, but it should only be attempted with certain species and with a great deal of care taken to minimize the risks.

 The most significant risk involved with housing parrots and finches together is the size difference between the birds.
 Squabbles and territorial disputes between birds housed in close proximity are common, but a fight between a parrot and a finch is almost always going to end badly for the finch.

 Parrots and finches in a confined space are also prone to mid-air collisions – especially when startled.
 When two birds of substantially different sizes collide, the impact on the smaller bird could be fatal.

 Mixed collections should not be attempted in small aviaries.
 Anything smaller than 50 square feet should not be attempted; ideally the aviary should be larger than 200-300 square feet.
 Multiple hiding places and sight barriers should be used to allow birds to escape one another and multiple nesting areas should be provided.